robbert-vdh/yabridge/tools/yabridgectl/README.md

 ```

 ## Alternatives

+TODO: This now only mentions how to do this for VST2 plugins.
+We should probably
+just drop this section altogether since using yabridgectl is so much easier, and
+if someone really wants to do this by hand then they'll be able to whip up their
+own script based on the instructions in the main readme.

 If you want to script your own installation behaviour and don't feel like using
 yabridgectl, then you could use one of the below bash snippets instead.
 This